kxue43/dot-files/MacPorts-README.md

 ## Install `fnm`

-`fnm` is a Node versions manager that doesn't cause a noticeable slow down when sourcing `~/.zshrc`.
+`fnm` is a Node versions manager that doesn't cause a noticeable slow down at activation.
 The CLI interface is largely similar to that of `nvm`.

 ```bash